anexia-it/go-anxcloud/docs/Contribution.md

 located under `./tests`.

 To execute the complete test suite just run  `ginkgo ./tests`.
-To specifiy a subset of testcases use  the `-focus` flag and provide a regex to match the description of the tests used with `Describe(...)`.
+To specify a subset of testcases use  the `-focus` flag and provide a regex to match the description of the tests used with `Describe(...)`.
 For example to execute all `core` tests run `ginkgo -focus="Core API endpoint tests"`.